egberts/egberts.github.io-src/content/articles/ssh-overview.md

 like when a firewall has closed my connection.
 BREAK is useful for at getting back into a terminal server console or getting the attention of network equipment.
 The command line doesn’t do much, but you can alter forwards from it.
-I’ve never used it but it’s probably handy for troubleshooting if your tunnels aren’t working right:
+I’ve never used it, but it’s probably handy for troubleshooting if your tunnels aren’t working right:

 ```ssh